armcanada/docker-php7-mssql/README.md

 #### Laravel case

 If you are deploying a Laravel project, you may need to use `artisan`.
 To do so, you only have to run `docker exec -it my_container php artisan {command}`.
 The working directory is by default set to `/app`
+Also, Google Chrome is provided to allow the use of Dusk